KastnerRG/Read_the_docs/docs/project6.rst

 Loop unrolling is a common optimization to expose parallelism across iterations of a loop.

 * Perform loop unrolling using **#pragma unroll**.
 Change the unroll factor by 2, 4, and 8.
 You will need to change the widths and heights of the matrices to be powers of two; the default values are multiples of 150, which are not cleanly divisible by every unroll factor stated.
+Mention the matrix sizes in your report.

 * Question 2: What are the effects and general trends of performing unrolling using the pragma?
 Are the results as expected?